THREE YEAR RECALL PROGRAM

-With approximately 6 to 8 months remaining on active duty, the recalled officer will receive a letter from the Navy Personnel Command informing him/her of their upcoming Release from Active Duty (RAD).
-Subsequent to this letter, official RAD orders will be issued.
+With approximately 6 to 8 months remaining on active duty, the recalled officer will receive Release from Active Duty (RAD) orders.
 As part of this RAD process, recalled officers are required to initiate their separation physical 80 to 90 days prior to the RAD date.

 Back-to-back recalls in RPN billets are not authorized, however, occasionally a recalled officer is selected for a follow-on assignment into a regular Navy billet.
 If this occurs, Pers-9 will coordinate with the regular Navy detailer to prevent any break in service going from the RPN billet into the regular Navy billet.